MihaElena/Movie-Watchlist---solo-project---using-cache/README.md

-This is a solo project while studying on Scrimba
+This is a solo project while studying on Scrimba - but using cache, as sometimes long html text couldn't be parsed correctly

 Used: HTML, CSS, JS, JSON, API, local storage

 The requirements for doing this solo project were:
 	Two pages - index.html and watchlist.html.